I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 I’m interested in the Calibre Essay Prize but don’t know much about it.
 How can I familiarise myself with the competition?

-This is the sixteenth time that ABR has presented this prize.
+This is the eighteenth time that ABR has presented this prize.
 Click here for more information about past winners.
 Subscribers can access all past winning stories, available to read in our online archive or to purchase in hard-copy from our online store.
 To learn more about becoming a subscriber, click here.

 How can I find out more about ABR?

 ABR is a cultural magazine that appears in print and online eleven times a year.
 You can subscribe to the magazine by clicking here, or you can purchase single issues here.
 Digital subscriptions start from as little as $10 per month.

 Entries opened 23 October 2023 and will close at 11:59pm (AEST) on 22 January 2024.